-E. Air Traffic Theory: Dispersion vs. Concentration
+F. Air Traffic Theory: Dispersion vs. Concentration

-The Truckee Tahoe Airport has explored two different models for air traffic as it pertains to noise and annoyance: concentration, where aircraft are directed into specific corridors or dispersion, where aircraft traffic scatters more broadly.
+The Truckee Tahoe Airport has explored two different models for air traffic as it pertains to noise and annoyance: concentration, where aircraft are directed into specific corridors, or dispersion, where aircraft traffic scatters more broadly.

 In theory, concentration (currently used by the Airport and accepted by the FAA as a best management practice) directs aircraft into areas of lowest impact.
-In practice, lowest impact means the bulk of flights are over areas with low populations.
+In practice, lowest impact means that the bulk of flights are over areas with low populations.

 In contrast, dispersion spreads out flight routes over a wider area rather than concentrating the impact in specific areas.

-Due to the mountain terrain and weather conditions, concentration rather than dispersion is the practical approach at the Airport.
+Due to mountain terrain, prevailing winds, and weather conditions, concentration rather than dispersion is the practical approach at the Truckee Tahoe Airport.